TCS RIVER TERRAPIN CONSERVATION CENTRE

 2. What are your opening hours?

-We are open on Tuesdays, Thursdays and Saturdays at 4:00 pm.
+We are open on Saturdays and Sundays at 4:00 pm, by appointment.

 3. I want to be respectful to the local villagers, how should I dress?
 What should I pack for the trip?

 It is perfectly fine to wear a T-shirt and shorts or three-quarter pants or a skirt.
 Wear a cap or a hat.
 You may want to bring your sunblock.
 Sandals are great.
 Bring your own water bottle.